Fronkon Games

 // Shaders can have several passes which are used to render

 // different data about the material.
-Each pass has it's own
+Each pass has its own

 // vertex and fragment function and shader variant keywords.